Guillemdb/FractalAI/README.md

 [GAS Paper](https://arxiv.org/abs/1705.08691):
- We tried to publish a paper describing an application of our theory to general optimization, but it was not published because our method "lacked scientific relevance" and there was no need for more algorithms that were not proven to work at  a hughe scale.
+ We tried to publish a paper describing an application of our theory to general optimization, but it was not published because our method "lacked scientific relevance", and there was no need for more algorithms that were not proven to work at a huge scale.
-As we lack the resources to deploy our methods at a bigger scale, we were unable to meet the requirements.
+As we lack the resources to deploy our methods at a bigger scale, we were unable to meet the requirements for publishing.

 There are better ways to apply our theory to general optimization, but it is a nice example of why code is better than math to explain our theory.
 When you try to formalize it, it gets really non-intuitive.